The University’s central web pages are maintained by the IT Services Web Team.

 The suppliers of our content filtering software offer a range of criteria for blacklisting, including those relating to pornography and inciting illegal activity, and we receive regular updates to the blacklist from them.

 When a website has been wrongly classified as unsuitable for University access we can remove it from the blacklist.
 Similarly, we can add URLs to the blacklist if we come across websites that have been missed.

 Further details on the filter criteria and forms to request either the removal or addition of a site from/to the blacklist are given in the Web Content Filter Guidelines.

-It is acknowledged that some unfiltered web access may be necessary for academic purposes and, to cater for this, the content filter can be configured to permit unfiltered access by specified computers (notice that the computers must still be configured to use the proxy).
+It is acknowledged that some unfiltered web access may be necessary for academic purposes and, to cater for this, the content filter can be configured to permit unfiltered access by specified computers.
 To apply for exemption, please complete one of the exemption forms provided below.
 You will not be required to give details of the reason why you require exemption but your application must be authorised by your Head of School or Head of Department (as appropriate) or, if you are a student, by your academic supervisor.
 Once granted, exemption will remain in effect until the end of the current academic year, at which point you will be notified and given the opportunity to renew your exemption for another year.